General Upendra Dwivedi outlines key lessons from Operation Sindoor at Defence Dialogue

 The Army Chief highlighted three major lessons from the operation: rapid decision-making at every command level, enhanced integration among the armed forces, and ensuring adequate logistical reserves for both short and prolonged operations.

-“We have very little time to take decisions in modern operations.
+“We have very little time to make decisions in modern operations.
 Decisions must be taken at every level without delay,” he said.
 Emphasising jointness, he added that today’s multi-domain battles require seamless coordination among the Army, Air Force, and Navy.

 General Dwivedi also noted the unpredictability of conflict duration, stating that future operations could last weeks, months, or even years.
 “We must assess whether we have enough supplies and weapons to sustain long battles.
 If not, we need to prepare accordingly,” he said.